 Video games love romance and relationships.
 Even Jumpman (later renamed Mario) was motivated to save his girlfriend in the original Donkey Kong.
 However, when you look at video games closely, they seem obsessed with the beginning of relationships and not what happens later.
+Of course, games like League of Legends that allows interactions with player allows a different kind of relationship, which is, for many who buy lol smurf accounts, one of the adventurers banning together, but some games, particularly games that have a linear story have a different idea of relationships, romantic relationships.
 In some ways, video games are all about the hook ups, letting the player imagine the happily ever after in the same way that many old story books used to.
 The question raised is why do most games stop there?
 Why is the beginning of the relationship such a magical spot for story writers?
 And why do so few games expand past this?

 The element of choice weighs in heavily in many RPGs that incorporate romance.
 For example, both the WRPG Mass Effect series, and the JRPG modern Persona games incorporate romances heavily into their gameplay.
 For some gamers, the choice of romance is more important that the plot of the game itself.
 And it’s the choice that’s fun.
 These games start your character off as a blank slate and you’re free to develop your character’s interests the way that suits yours.
 If Bioware simply set Commander Shepard up with Kaiden at the beginning of Mass Effect and left you no choice about the matter, a whole segment of gamers would be left dissatisfied.